 While the most common uses of AI in real-world applications range from Chatbots to fraud detection programs, don’t be too surprised if you see an AI face off against a human in a more complex game in the near future!

-If you want to pursue a career in AI and work on the next breakthrough technology like DeepMind or AlphaGo upload your resume here and arrange a chat with one of our expert consultants.
+If you want to pursue a career in AI and work on the next breakthrough technology like DeepMind or AlphaGo you can check out our latest machine learning jobs or upload your resume today to keep up to date with the latest jobs in your area.